SonicZak/Hanafi-Prayer-Time-App/README.md

     *   **Existing Event Check:** Queries the Google Calendar for any already existing prayer events for the current day being processed.
     *   **Web Scraping:** Uses Selenium to visit the configured prayer time website for the specific date.
 It extracts the start and end times for each prayer, handling potential date offsets (e.g., if a prayer's end time falls on the next day).
     *   **Calendar Synchronization:** Compares the scraped times with existing calendar events.
 It creates new events if none exist or updates existing ones if the times have changed.
-4.  **Completion:** The process repeats for all specified days, ensuring your calendar is synchronized.
+4.  **Robust Completion & Interruption:** The process intelligently repeats for all specified days, ensuring your calendar is synchronized.

 ## Getting Started